EhsanulHaque75/Liver-Disease-detection-code/README.md

 The dataset used in this study is sourced from Kaggle.
 If anyone wants to reproduce it, you should use the following citation:

-Citation: Abhi8923shriv, & Shrivastava, A. (2023).
+Abhi8923shriv, & Shrivastava, A. (2023).
 Liver disease patient dataset [Data set].
 Kaggle. https://www.kaggle.com/datasets/abhi8923shriv/liver-disease-patient-dataset

 - **Features**:
   - Age of the patient
   - Gender of the patient